pfsense/docs/source/install/installing-pfsense.rst

 After installation and interface assignment, pfSense has the following default configuration:

--  WAN is configured as an IPv4 DHCP client
+-  WAN is configured as an IPv4 DHCP client.
--  WAN is configured as an IPv6 DHCP client and will request a prefix delegation
+-  WAN is configured as an IPv6 DHCP client and will request a prefix delegation.
--  LAN is configured with a static IPv4 address of *192.168.1.1/24*
+-  LAN is configured with a static IPv4 address of **192.168.1.1/24**.
--  LAN is configured to use a delegated IPv6 address/prefix obtained by WAN (Track IPv6) if one is available
+-  LAN is configured to use a delegated IPv6 address/prefix obtained by WAN (Track IPv6) if one is available.
--  All incoming connections to WAN are *blocked*
+-  All incoming connections to WAN are *blocked*.
--  All outgoing connections from LAN are *allowed*
+-  All outgoing connections from LAN are *allowed*.
 -  NAT is performed on IPv4 traffic leaving WAN from the LAN subnet
 -  The firewall will act as an IPv4 :doc:`DHCP Server </dhcp/dhcp-server>`
 -  The firewall will act as an IPv6 :doc:`DHCPv6 Server </dhcp/dhcpv6-server>` if
    a prefix delegation was obtained on WAN, and also enables SLAAC
 -  The :doc:`DNS Resolver </dns/unbound-dns-resolver>` is enabled so the
-   firewall can accept and respond to DNS queries
+   firewall can accept and respond to DNS queries.
 -  SSH is disabled.
--  WebGUI is running on port *443* using *HTTPS*
+-  WebGUI is running on port 443 using HTTPS.
--  Default credentials are set to a username of *admin* with password *pfsense*
+-  Default credentials are set to a username of **admin** with password **pfsense**.

-Post-Install Tasks
+Connect to the GUI
 ------------------

 After installation and assignment, a shell menu is presented on the